astrolabsoftware/spark3D/examples/jupyter/README.md

 	at scala.util.Try$.apply(Try.scala:192)
 ```

-This is a known issue as of mid-2018, and the way to solve it is to install
+This is a known issue as of mid-2018 (e.g. [TOREE-354](https://issues.apache.org/jira/browse/TOREE-354) and [TOREE-336](https://issues.apache.org/jira/browse/TOREE-336)), and the way
-the latest SNAPSHOT version (not the default release):
+to solve it is to install the latest SNAPSHOT version (not the default release):

 ```bash
 pip install https://dist.apache.org/repos/dist/dev/incubator/toree/0.2.0/snapshots/dev1/toree-pip/toree-0.2.0.dev1.tar.gz
 jupyter toree install --spark_home=${SPARK_HOME}
 ```

-One done, just launch a notebook `jupyter notebook` and choose the kernel Toree.
+Once done, just launch a notebook `jupyter notebook` and choose the kernel Toree.
 You can also play with the provided examples (including visualisation using smile!).